 Although blenders are often associated with smoothie making, they're versatile and handy tools in any chef's kitchen.
 An immersion blender, for example, is extremely well-suited for blending hot food directly in your pot to make soup.
 In comparison, a personal blender can be a good choice for those looking to take their single-serve blends with them on-the-go.
 Finally, full-size blenders can hold much more food than other types of blenders, so they're generally more suitable for large families or professional use.
-Some blenders even come with additional attachments such as a food processor, which allows you to make coarser chopped food like salsa, or to knead bread dough.
+Some blenders even come with additional attachments like a food processor, which allows you to make coarser chopped food like salsa or to knead bread dough.

 Our recommendations above are what we think are currently the best blenders for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all our blender reviews.
 Be careful not to get too caught up in the details.
 While no blender is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.